Hello and Welcome!

 I believe that production of the opaque colored glass bottles must have stopped before the second World War, when the importation of the bottles as well as the perfumes themselves were cut off to the United States and abroad.

 The Matchabelli company needed to bridge the gap and find substitutions for the French and German bottles that they no longer could import.
 This in turn led to Matchabelli who looked to home for American suppliers for their perfume bottles.
-This resulted in lovely frosted glass bottles, clear glass bottles, clear glass bottles with gilt trim and clear glass bottles with colored enameling to simulate the opaque colored glass bottles.
+This resulted in lovely frosted glass bottles, clear glass bottles, clear glass bottles with 22kt gold enamel trim and clear glass bottles with colored enameling to simulate the opaque colored glass bottles.
 I first found reference to the use of the colored enamel and gold bottles in a 1934 newspaper ad.
 The Matchabelli firm must have been satisfied with the results as they continued to use these well after the war ended.

 The high expense of importation of the opaque colored glass bottles themselves may have also figured into them being discontinued in favor of the cheaper, domestic made models of clear glass covered with enameling.
 Or perhaps the glasshouses were no longer making the bottles or closed (like Cristalleries de Nancy in 1934), or the glasshouses were damaged during the war.
 There are many possibilities.